GPT can be used as a translation provider in Smartling.

 Tags and placeholders

 At times, HTML tags and placeholders may be handled incorrectly by GPT.
-A post-editing step may be required to ensure the correct placement of HTML tags and placeholder.
+A post-editing step may be required to ensure the correct placement of HTML tags and placeholders.

 Hallucinations

-GPT models can hallucinate, which means that additional material which wasn’t requested is added to the translation output.
+GPT models can hallucinate, which means additional material that wasn't requested may be added to the translation output.
 A higher temperature value can generally lead to more hallucinations.

 Quality

-GPT does not translate lower resource languages very well.
-Fine-tuning the translation quality with linguistic assets is not possible, compared to MT custom trained engines.
-Overall, translation quality is much better in MT custom trained models.
+GPT does not translate lower-resource languages very well.
+Unlike MT custom-trained engines, fine-tuning translation quality with linguistic assets is not possible.
+Overall, translation quality is much better in MT custom-trained models.
 If you are translating with GPT, we recommend including a post-translate edit and review step in the translation workflow.

 Tip: For more best practices for translating with LLMs, visit our Smartling Community.